leaflabs/libmaple/docs/source/hardware/maple-ret6.rst

   the board's built-in LED; this is the same GPIO bit which is connected to the DAC's channel 2 output.

-* **Reset and NJTRST tied together**: The MCU's reset pin is tied to PB4, the NJTRST (JTAG reset) pin, which is pin 43.
+* **Reset and NJTRST tied together**: The MCU's reset pin is connected to PB4, the NJTRST (JTAG reset) pin, which is pin 43.
 Thus, attempting to use pin 43 as a GPIO will reset your board (and also prevents the JTAG "reset halt" command from working properly).

 Recommended Reading
 -------------------